EmuDeck/emudeck.github.io/docs/tools/steamos/steam-rom-manager.md

 This message is a warning to confirm that you have closed Steam.
 EmuDeck's shortcut for Steam ROM Manager closes out of Steam for you.
 You may ignore this warning if you are opening through the applications launcher in the bottom left of the taskbar or through the EmuDeck GUI.

-If you are trying to generate an app list and no ROMs are displaying in the app list, read this section: [Why are my games not showing up in Steam ROM Manager/](#why-are-my-games-not-showing-up-in-steam-rom-manager)
+If you are trying to generate an app list and no ROMs are displaying in the app list, read: [Why are my games not showing up in Steam ROM Manager?](#why-are-my-games-not-showing-up-in-steam-rom-manager)

 Running Steam ROM Manager external to EmuDeck's script will not exit out of Steam for you.
 You will need to verify Steam is closed, if you do not use EmuDeck's script.
 You do not have to worry about this if you are running Steam ROM Manager from its shortcut in the Applications Launcher or the button in the EmuDeck application.